Ideas don’t have weight till you move them

 Ideas have a weight and they like to cluster together.
 The more ideas you have the more ideas you have.
 It’s supply on demand.
 Demand ideas, and get more ideas and you have more ideas.
 But you have to get the ball rolling.

-As I said in my last post the Creative Genius Deck is out now, priced at a modest £16.95, and available with free shipping until December 31st 2010.
+As I said in my last post the Creative Genius Deck is out now, priced at a modest $27, (with $5 shipping anywhere).

 The Creative Genius deck is a pack of 52 cards for use during creative writing (or visual art).
 Either flip through the cards one by one or choose a card at random.
 The deck was originally conceived and designed by me as an iPhone and iPad app (coming very soon to the iTunes store) but I decided to also produce them as a physical deck and they turned out so beautifully that I decided to sell them.